Trey Caldwell

-Clarence Leslie "Trey" Caldwell III (born December 4, 1993) is a former American football cornerback.
-He played college football at Louisiana–Monroe and was drafted by the Cleveland Browns in the fifth round of the 2016 NFL Draft.
+Clarence Leslie "Trey" Caldwell III (born December 4, 1993) is an American former professional football cornerback.
+He played college football at Louisiana–Monroe and was selected by the Cleveland Browns in the fifth round of the 2016 NFL draft.

-Early years and high school career
+Early life

 Clarence Leslie Caldwell III was born on December 4, 1993, in Dallas, Texas, to Clarence and Jackie Caldwell.
 His parents nicknamed him "Trey", because he was the third person in his family to bear the name Clarence Leslie Caldwell.
 He has one brother, Joshua.
 His father played football at Texas A&M University, and his grandfather played football at Texas Southern University.

 Caldwell said he wanted to play in the National Football League (NFL) when he was seven years old.
 Caldwell grew up in Richardson, Texas, an affluent, inner-ring suburb of Dallas.
 In junior high, he played against future Cleveland Browns teammate Corey Coleman, and got to know him.
 Caldwell attended Lloyd V. Berkner High School in Richardson (District 9-5A), where he became a standout football player.
 His junior year, he had 71 tackles and an interception and was named to the All-District and Second Team All-City squads.
 As a senior, he led the Rams in tackles (75), had four interceptions, broke up 10 passes, and recovered four fumbles.
 He was a unanimous choice for the All-District squad, was named District 9-5A's most outstanding special teams player, and was chosen for First Team All-City squad.

 Football wasn't the only high school sport Caldwell excelled at.
 In his junior year, he won the district championship in the 100-meter dash.